October 7, 2022

 This is not the case with 8base.

 It is built on top of existing popular technologies developers worldwide are already using (AWS, JS/TS, MySQL, etc.).
-So if you ever need to move, you can continue developing the project using the most widespread technologies today.
+So it integrates with existing systems, and if you ever need to move, you can continue developing the project using the most widespread technologies today.

 In short, the project and the codebase are entirely under your control.